Top Oz Tours offers a great range of Canada tours and experiences. You can browse the options here.

 Poutine is Canada’s unofficial and much-loved national dish — chips, gravy and cheese curd all mixed together in one gooey lump of goodness.
 Montreal is reputedly the spot to sample the world’s best poutine.

-For more inspiration, visit www.au-keepexploring.canada.travel.
+For more travel inspiration, visit www.au-keepexploring.canada.travel.

 Browse our range of Canada tours and experiences here.